Monica Coghlan: After the trial

 After the trial, Coghlan posed topless for a newspaper for £5,400, then worked as a bingo caller, earning enough money to buy a small house, where she continued raising her son Robin, out of the limelight, who had no knowledge of his mother's former profession and notoriety until he was 15.
-Then, in late 1999 and 2000, as Archer was running for Mayor of London, several of his confederates who had testified at the trial for him, began recanting their stories.
+Then, in late 1999 and 2000, as Archer was running for Mayor of London, several of his confederates who had testified at the trial for him began recanting their stories.
 In September 2000, Archer was charged with perjury, his trial due to open the next May.

-However, on 26 April 2001, drug addict Gary Day crashed a stolen Jaguar S-Type into Coghlan's Ford Fiesta outside Huddersfield, West Yorkshire.
+On 26 April 2001, drug addict Gary Day crashed a stolen Jaguar S-Type into Coghlan's Ford Fiesta outside Huddersfield, West Yorkshire.
 Day, 32, had robbed a pharmacy for drugs, then hijacked two cars using a fake pistol: first a Peugeot taxi, which he crashed into a parked Land Rover, then the Jaguar from a motorist who had stopped at the first crash scene to help.
 Coghlan's car was catapulted through a wall.
 She lay in the wreck for an hour, and had to be cut out of the wreckage through the car roof.
 She died from her injuries the next day in a hospital in Leeds, aged 50.
 Day admitted manslaughter, and was sentenced to life imprisonment on 6 July 2001.

 Following her death and Archer's conviction for perjury, on 20 July 2001 the English Collective of Prostitutes wrote an open letter to The Guardian newspaper supporting her vindication, and calling her unjustly "branded by her sex, race and class and by the prostitution laws which label and condemn women."